spokestack/spokestack.io/content/docs/iOS/tts.md

 urlData!.write(to: destinationUrl, atomically: false)
 ```

-Use your own `AVPlayer` instance to control playback:
+To use your own `AVPlayer` instance to control playback:

 ```swift
 let playerItem = AVPlayerItem(url: streamingFile)